 Mr. Vick's Employment Agreement.
 Mr. Vick, the Company's Controller, upon his initial employment with the Company, entered into a standard employment agreement that all Company employees enter into.
 The agreement has no term and the Company, at will, upon 14 day's prior written notice, can terminate employment.
 The agreement contains usual and customary provisions related to compensation, employee benefits, and nondisclosure of trade secrets, research and development, restrictions on employment by a competitor, solicitation of Company employees or customers and return of company property.
-The agreement provides that he will serve as the Company's Controller for the period February 1, 2006 through January 31, 2007; his base salary will be \$101,790, subject to annual adjustment at the discretion of the Compensation Committee, which adjustment has not been determined for 2007.
+The agreement provides that he will serve as the Company's Controller; his base salary will be \$109,567, in 2008, subject to annual adjustment thereafter at the discretion of the Compensation Committee.
 Mr. Vick's employment agreement does not provide any additional compensation upon his termination, whether or not in connection with a change in control of the Company.
 However, the terms of Mr. Vick's stock options would result in the accelerated vesting of his unvested stock options in the event of a change in control.